Glistix/glistix/README.md

 <!-- A spacer -->
 <div>&nbsp;</div>

-## NOTE: We are releasing very soon, check back later!

 Glistix is a **fork of [the Gleam compiler](https://github.com/gleam-lang/gleam)** which adds a **[Nix](https://nixos.org/) backend**, so that you can **compile Gleam code into Nix** and **use it in your configurations!**

 This allows you to leverage Gleam's **type-safety** and **simplicity** to write reasonable and more correct code.
 You will also be able to use **Gleam's tooling** in your favor, such as unit tests and easy package management.